Countdown to Kilimanjaro

 7 Reasons Project

 Life is a beautiful gift that ought to be cherished, but life is not always easy.
-From its inception, this website has been about solving problems. the 7 Reasons Project is about solving an ever growing and critical problem in the world -what many sources call the mental health crisis.
+As an engineer, pilot, and amateur adventure sports athlete, problem solving has long been one of my deepest passions.
+The 7 Reasons Project is about solving an ever growing and critical problem in the world -what many sources call the mental health crisis.

-I lived much of my life not understanding this problem, but when I was 26, a life event caused my mental health to suffer.
+I lived much of my life not understanding this problem, but during my mid-twenties, a life event caused my mental health to suffer.
 Since I wasn’t able to identify what was happening, it took hold of my life in ways that I never expected.
-Through personal courage and the relentless support of others, I can proudly say that I learned how to identify and conquer that obstacle.
+Through personal courage and the relentless support of others, I can proudly say that I learned how to identify, understand, and move through that difficult time in my life.

-For the project, I will attempt to climb the 7 Summits, visit the North and South poles under my own power, run a 100-mile ultramarathon, and eventually find a way to travel to space -all for the purpose of helping others find hope, and destigmatizing the mental health conversation.
+For the project, I will attempt to climb the 7 Summits.
+While doing this, I will also have my sights set on traveling to the South Pole and, if possible, the North Pole under my own power to complete what is commonly known as the “explorers grand slam” -all for the purpose of helping others find hope, and destigmatizing the mental health conversation.

-As I do these things, I will raise money and awareness for mental health resources that I trust, and I will encourage others to join me along the way.
+As I do these things, I intend to raise awareness (and possibly money) for mental health resources that I trust.
+I will share my story, and encourage others to share their stories as well.
 I aim to show people who are struggling that they can overcome any mountain that is in front of them, regardless of how daunting it may appear (this picture is from Everest Base Camp, 2014).

 Ground Rules